RapahelS/minecraft-gemini-ai-god-plugin/readme.md

   - [x] Added player camera item (get with `/givecamera`) for fun photography for god missions
   - [x] Functioning structure rendering with automatic camera positioning
 - [x] Created sequential but non-blocking thread queue for the api wrapper class (AsyncTaskQueue in GptAPI)
+- [x] allow custom voices on speechify api (fetch available voices and check for customs by display name)

 Todo: